 The story is full of allegorical potential.
 I'd be willing to bet that there are as many different interpretations of what the movie is really about as there are people who have watched it.
 Horror is an ideal genre for sending a message.

 If George Romero's Dawn of the Dead was about our obsession with consumer culture, then Monsters is about our age of paranoia related to...well...anything really.
-Immigration, education, or any hot button issue that gets discussed by the talking heads on Sunday political shows.
-This movie is about "Us vs. Them" and it's possibly it's an eerie harbinger of things to come.
+Immigration, education, or any hot button issue that gets discussed by pundits on Sunday political shows.
+This movie is about "Us vs. Them" and it posits an eerie harbinger of things to come.

 This is how Monsters soars.
 The writing invites you into the story.
 "What do you think?" it wants to know.
 You must participate.

-When I watch it, and that's twice now, I feel deep emotion.
+When I watch it, I feel deep emotion.
 I want to perform some act of compassion.
-I have to hug my husband.
 It sort of makes me want to sell some of my belongings...can't really exactly explain that one yet.

 The half-life and emotional impact of this movie lingers long after the credits roll.
 The movie, though fictional, leaves you with internal questions you simply must answer.
 It's disturbing in the truest sense of the word.